Irish golfers enter last-chance saloon at Wyndham Championship

 Graeme McDowell missed his fifth cut in six events at last weekend’s US PGA Championship at Quail Hollow Golf Club.
 Photograph: Ross Kinnaird/Getty Images

-Graeme McDowell and Shane Lowry are among the players needing a good performance in the Wyndham Championship to keep their PGA Tour cards and qualify for the FedEx Cup playoffs.
+Graeme McDowell and Shane Lowry are among the players needing a good performance in the Wyndham Championship to qualify for the FedEx Cup playoffs.

 The top 125 players at the end of the week will advance to the Northern Trust Open, with the top 100 then qualifying for the Dell Technologies Championship, 70 for the BMW Championship and the top 30 for the Tour Championship in Atlanta.